FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/transaction_data_struct.md

 ## 3. The assembly process of the transaction

-As shown above, the SDK needs to assemble the 'TransactionData' first, then assemble the transaction data structure as' Transaction ', and finally send it to the blockchain node.。Specific steps are as follows:
+As shown above, the SDK needs to assemble the 'TransactionData' first, then assemble the transaction data structure as' Transaction ', and finally send it to the blockchain node。Specific steps are as follows:

-- The actual parameters of the transaction call contract, encoded using ABI / Scale as the 'input' field；
+- The actual parameters of the transaction call contract, using ABI / Scale encoding as the 'input' field；
 - Enter the 'blockLimit' field, which is usually the height of the current block+600；
-- The 'nonce' field, which is a random hexadecimal string.；
+- Incoming 'nonce' field, usually a random hexadecimal string；
 - Pass in other parameters to construct the 'TransactionData' structure object；
-- Hash the object of 'TransactionData', the hash calculation algorithm can be found in Section 4；
-- Use the key to perform the signature calculation on the hash value (byte array) calculated in the previous step to obtain the signature；
+- Hash the object of 'TransactionData', the hash calculation algorithm can be found in Section 4； -Use the key to perform signature calculation on the hash value (byte array) calculated in the previous step to obtain the signature；
 - Pass in other parameters to construct the 'Transaction' structure object；
 - Encode the 'Transaction' structure object using the 'Tars' encoding；
 - Get the final transaction raw data, send to the chain。

-## 4. TransactionData hash calculation algorithm and example.
+## 4. TransactionData hash calculation algorithm and example

 TransactionData performs a hash calculation by assembling the bytes of all the fields in the object and finally performing a hash calculation on the byte array。C++An example of an implementation is as follows: